cython/cython/.github/ISSUE_TEMPLATE/bug_report.md

 **Note:**
 - Do not use the bug and feature tracker for support requests.
 Use the `cython-users` mailing list instead.
 - Did you search for similar issues already?
 Please do, it helps to save us precious time that we otherwise could not invest into development.
+- Did you try the latest master branch or pre-release?
+It might already have what you want to report.
 -->

 **Describe the bug**